top of page

 Śrī Śrīmad Bhakti Sāraṅga Gosvāmī Mahārāja

-[March 1, 2024 is the appearance tithi of Śrīla Bhakti Sāraṅga Gosvāmī Mahārāja in Vṛndāvana, India.
+[May 24, 2024 is the disappearance tithi of Śrīla Bhakti Sāraṅga Gosvāmī Mahārāja in Vṛndāvana, India.
 The following is an article about his glories from 'My Beloved Masters' by Śrī Śrīmad Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja.]

 FULL SURRENDER MEANS LEAVING NOTHING BEHIND